gazpachu/joanmira/pages/work/2008-04-16---muvap/index.md

 ![](/work/muvap/images/1.png)

-As part of my business relationship with Narcea Multimedia, I helped them with some ActionScript related tasks in their project for the ministry of education in Spain and Instituto Cervantes.
+As part of my business relationship with Narcea Multimedia, I helped them with some ActionScript-related tasks in their project for the ministry of education in Spain and Instituto Cervantes.